Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum thermodynamics

 \subsubsection{Enhanced extractable work from violating a classical inequality}

-We are going to show that fulfilling Eq.~\eqref{eq:WE_beyond_TPM} implies the violation of an inequality for work extraction that holds as long as the commutativity condition $[\rho,\mathcal{H}(t_1)]=0$ is obeyed~\cite{hernandez2022experimental}.
-The violation of such an inequality cannot occur in any experiment implementing the TPM scheme.
+We are going to show that fulfilling Eq.~\eqref{eq:WE_beyond_TPM} implies the violation of an inequality for work extraction that holds as long as the commutativity condition $[\rho,\mathcal{H}(t_1)]=0$ is obeyed; as in~\cite{hernandez2022experimental}, we consider MHQ.
+The violation of such an inequality cannot occur in any experiment realizing a work protocol yielding positive work joint probabilities, as the TPM scheme.

-Let us thus consider that the projectors $\Pi_i$ and $\Pi_f$ of the Hamiltonian at the initial and final times $t_1$ and $t_2$ of the work protocol are rank 1 operators.
+Let us thus consider that the projectors $\Pi_i$ and $\Pi_f$ of the Hamiltonian at the initial and final times $t_1$ and $t_2$ of the work protocol are rank-1 operators.
 This means that $\Pi_i=|E_i(t_1)\rangle\!\langle E_i(t_1)|$ and $\Pi_f=|E_{f}(t_2)\rangle\!\langle E_{f}(t_2)|$.
 Moreover, we assume, for simplicity, the initial density operator $\rho= |\psi\rangle\!\langle\psi|$ to be pure.
 Under these assumptions, the MHQ takes the form

 Interestingly, all the terms $\langle\psi|E_i\rangle$, $\langle E_i|U^\dag|E_f\rangle$, $\langle E_f|U|\psi\rangle$ are complex numbers whose real parts are linked with a standard probability amplitude, either defined at a single time or measurable by means of the TPM scheme.
 In particular, for the probability $p_i$ to measure the initial energy of the system, one has